• Skip to primary navigation

 A collage of 4 images showing how to make potato balls.

-• In a large pot pour enough cold water add potatoes and bring to a boil, continue to cook until potatoes are cooked but still firm.
+• In a large pot add potatoes and pour enough cold water to cover.
+Boil potatoes and cook until potatoes are cooked but still firm.

 • Drain potatoes well, let them cool down then mash with a fork or a potato masher.

-• In a large bowl, add mashed potatoes, garlic, chives, parsley, and seasoning mix well.
+• In a large bowl, add cold mashed potatoes, garlic, chives, parsley, and seasoning mix well.

 • Mix everything until well combined, taste to adjust seasoning.